 Tulsa was not unique in its rapid post-war development and attendant risks.
 Cities across America were experiencing similar problems as they spread out into prosperous subdivisions.
 In response, the U.S. Congress created the National Flood Insurance Program (NFIP) in 1968 to help property owners protect themselves from flood losses.
 The NFIP offered flood insurance to homeowners, renters, and business owners if their community participated in the NFIP and agreed to adopt and enforce ordinances that met or exceeded FEMA requirements to reduce the risk of flooding.

-RLA #6 is located near the headwaters of Fred Creek mainstem, on S. Richmond Ave. and E. 74th Pl.
+RLA #12 is located at the junction of the West Tributary with Fred Creek mainstem at about E. 72nd St. and S. Jamestown Ave.